 FIGURE 6-4.
-COOLANT HEATER
+TYPICAL COOLANT HEATER

-GENERATOR HEATER (OPTIONAL)
+GENERATOR HEATER

 A generator heater(s) is used to help keep the generator free of condensation when the generator set is not running.
-During cool and humid conditions, condensation can form within a generator, creating flashing and shock hazards.
+During cool and humid conditions, condensation can form within a generator, creating flashing and a shock hazard.